 BeHope: Bringing Hope to Rwanda

 On Wednesday, March 5, 2014, members of the Hope community and the public attended a presentation on BeHope, a student-led initiative that directs Hope College’s engagement with Nibakure Village, an orphanage in Nyamata, Rwanda.

 Founded in 2008 by Andrew Wierda ‘09 and Matthew Wixson ‘08, and housed in the Office of the Dean for International and Multicultural Education, BeHope embodies the College’s commitment to educate students for lives of leadership and service in a global society.
 It seeks to empower orphans and widows in Rwanda while providing Hope students, faculty, and staff with opportunities to live, study, work, and play in a vibrant, developing country.
 Our goal for this project is to serve and learn from the people of Rwanda.

 Five years ago idea of an orphanage in Rwanda was a plot of land and wishful thinking near the village of Nyamata.
 Today that idea is the orphanage called Nibakure Children's Village--a thriving, living and learning community.
 This is the story we want to share with the Hope community later this week.

 presentation will provide a brief overview of Nibakure, with a focus on the Hope community’s involvement with the village.
 Nibakure Village cares for 19 orphans and vulnerable children while also supporting the education of 11 children in the local community.

 The organization’s mission to the children of Rwanda is:“Let them grow, give them Hope”— “Nibakure” in Kinyarwanda, the official language of Rwanda.

-Light refreshments will be served.
-Sponsored by: Office of the Dean for International and Multicultural Education
+Light refreshments were served.
+The event was sponsored by the Office of the Dean for International and Multicultural Education